nufuturo-ufcg/clj-smells-catalog/README.md

 * __Sources and Excerpts:__

    -  **Source:** [Reddit - Functional programming anti-patterns?](https://www.reddit.com/r/Clojure/comments/gf9vl0/functional_programming_antipatterns/)<br>
-    **Insight:** “Using explicit recursion tends to be a code smell, there's a good chance that there's a higher order function that can do the job”
+    **Excerpt:** “Using explicit recursion tends to be a code smell, there's a good chance that there's a higher order function that can do the job”

 ## Reinventing the Wheel